HazarN/pig-game-js/README.md

 # pig-game-js
-A risky dice rolling game written in vanilla JavaScript, HTML and CSS
+A risky dice rolling game written in vanilla JavaScript, HTML and CSS.